tekanoma/GoStreamRecord/README.md

 # GoRecordurbate WebUI

-Readme is incomplete and will be completely refactored at a later point.
-Still relevant tho.
+Readme is incomplete and will modified a lot during development.

 Checkout the [API doc](https://github.com/luna-nightbyte/GoRecordurbate-WebUI/blob/main/internal/docs/API_REFERENCE.md) for info on how to use the api.